jisosomppi/log-analysis/builds/rsyslog-logstash-es-kibana/configuring.md

 **Huom!**
 At a later stage of the stack configuration, we found out that */var/log/syslog* had filled our entire system and took some 450Gb space.
 By searching information about the problem, I came upon a post that suggested this is caused by `stdout` output somewhere in the configuration files.

-The current fix we have, is to disable the following modules in the next step, as you enable *imudp* and *imtcp* modules: *imuxsock* and *imklog*
+~~The current fix we have, is to disable the following modules in the next step, as you enable *imudp* and *imtcp* modules: *imuxsock* and *imklog*~~ Scratch that.
+I'm still unsure what caused the looping last week, but I left those modules up and nothing imploded.

 --------------------------